 The NU MAMFT program recognizes the growing need and use of teletherapy and telesupervision by MFTs and has integrated basic information regarding the ethics and use of teletherapy into the curriculum.
 We also recognize that licensure boards, legislative bodies, and the field are making efforts to determine how and when this modality can be used in a manner that protects both the client and therapist.
 The 2015 AAMFT Code of Ethics added language addressing the ethics and expectation of using this modality (Standard VI).
-In addition, state regulatory boards may require therapists to be licensed in both the state that the therapist resides and the state that the client resides when teletherapy crosses state lines.
+In addition, state regulatory boards require therapists to be licensed in both the state that the therapist resides and the state that the client resides when teletherapy crosses state lines.

 NU requires all faculty, students, and local supervisors to be compliant with current state regulatory requirements and practices regarding teletherapy.
 NU does not permit students to provide therapy across state lines, and supervisors must be licensed and physically located in the states where direct clinical contact services are provided.
 The local clinical supervisor must be licensed and qualified to provide supervision in the state in which the therapy is being provided and received.
-Please note, phone sessions/ meetings DO NOT count as teletherapy sessions.
+Please note, phone sessions/ meetings D0 N0T count as teletherapy sessions.

 Students are minimally required to obtain the following hours to graduate from NU's MAMFT program.
 NU will always defer to students' state standards if they exceed program standards.

-300 total therapy hours
+- 300 total therapy hours

-- · At least 150 of these consist of relational therapy hours - At least 50 of these consist of in-person therapy hours - At least 50 of these consist of specialization therapy hours (as applicable) - · Only 50 hours of the 300 can be accrued via co-therapy
+- At least 150 of these consist of relational therapy hours

+- At least 50 of these consist of in-person therapy hours

+- At least 50 of these consist of specialization therapy hours (as applicable)

-At least of 100 hours of university group supervision
+- Minimum of 100 hours of NU supervision

+- 52 local individual supervision hours

+- Weekly individual supervision is required

+- At least 12 in-person supervison hours (once a month) are required

-• At least 50 observable data university group supervision hours
+- 50 observable data supervision hours